MicrosoftDocs/sql-docs/docs/reporting-services/troubleshooting/troubleshoot-data-retrieval-issues-with-reporting-services-reports.md

 ## Why do I see no data when I run my query in the query designer?
 When you create a dataset, the dataset field collection appears in the Report Data pane.
 Sometimes the dataset field collection doesn't appear as expected.

-### Import query does not import calculated fields
+### Import query doesn't import calculated fields

 Although calculated fields are saved in a report definition, they aren't included when you import a dataset query from another report.
 Only fields specified by the dataset query appear in the Report Data pane after you create a dataset by importing a query from another report.

 To view calculated fields in the Report Data pane, you must define them for each report in which they're used.

-### Some data providers do not support automatic population of the dataset field collection
+### Some data providers don't support automatic population of the dataset field collection
 When you define a query in the Dataset Properties dialog box, and then close the dialog box, the dataset field collection usually appears in the Report Data pane.
 For some data sources, the dataset field collection isn't automatically populated.

 To populate the dataset field collection, do the following tasks:
 * Make sure that you have permissions to retrieve field information from the database.
 For some data sources, you might have permissions to access the data source but not the table or column.
 You might have permission to access a view but not the permissions to run the stored procedures that create the view.
-To validate your access to specific tables or columns in a database, verify your query results in a separate application such as SQL Server Management Studio using the same permissions you use for the report.
+To validate your access to specific tables or columns in a database, verify your query results in a separate application such as SQL Server Management Studio.
+Verify the results by using the same permissions you use for the report.
 If you can't see the results that you want for your query, work with the system administrator to adjust your permissions to the data.
 * Run the query in the query pane of the **Dataset Properties** dialog box.
-For more information, see [Report Datasets (Report Builder 3.0 and SSRS)](../../reporting-services/report-data/report-datasets-ssrs.md).
+For more information, see [Report datasets (Report Builder 3.0 and SSRS)](../../reporting-services/report-data/report-datasets-ssrs.md).
 * Add fields manually.
-For more information, see [How to: Add, Edit, Refresh Fields in the Report Data Pane (Report Builder 3.0 and SSRS)](../../reporting-services/report-data/add-edit-refresh-fields-in-the-report-data-pane-report-builder-and-ssrs.md).
+For more information, see [How to: Add, edit, refresh fields in the Report Data pane (Report Builder 3.0 and SSRS)](../../reporting-services/report-data/add-edit-refresh-fields-in-the-report-data-pane-report-builder-and-ssrs.md).

 ## Related content
 [Errors and events (Reporting Services)](../../reporting-services/troubleshooting/errors-and-events-reference-reporting-services.md)